 - Corporate strategy versus business strategy

-- Concept of parenting advantage as guideline for corporate strategy
+- Concept of parenting advantage as a guideline for corporate strategy

 - Portfolio planning and resource allocation

 - Forms to execute portfolio changes: M&A, alliances, internal development